 When the Federal government begins to push forward with Medicare for All, I will ensure that Minnesota takes advantage of programs that will benefit the citizens.
 Until then, I would support research on how states can install and control Medicare for All.
 When it happens it will be a big job.
 We need to be prepared to put it in place and be a model for the country.

-Locally, we’re fighting the prices on drugs many Minnesotans need.
+Locally, we’re fighting rising drug prices on medicines many Minnesotans need.
 According to Politico, the average price of 104 drug prices rose 13.1 percent from 2018 to 2019.
 But that’s the average.
 Some rose by as much as 43%.
 I support legislation that combats drug makers and their fight with Minnesotans.
 Huge differences in prices should not be found across a national border for the same drug.
 Minnesotans should not be punished for being born with a disease or becoming ill.
-Minnesota takes care of Minnesota.